-Few records of the Dumont family’s activities in the 1850s after Grand Coteau have survived.
+Few records have survived of the Dumont family’s activities in the 1850s after the battle of Grand Coteau.
 They seem to have drifted westward as the declining buffalo herds pulled the chase in that direction.
-In 1858 Gabriel’s mother died.
-Later the same year Gabriel married Madeleine Wilkie, daughter of the leader of the White Horse Plain hunt, Jean-Baptiste Wilkie.
+In 1857 Gabriel married Madeleine Wilkie, daughter of the leader of the White Horse Plain hunt, Jean-Baptiste Wilkie.
+The next year Gabriel’s mother died.
 In the early 1860s Dumont emerged as the chief of a group of buffalo hunters whose headquarters lay in the area around Fort Carlton (Sask.).
 By 1863 there were about 200 hunters, enough to require some formal organization to regulate the chase.
 In that year Gabriel Dumont was elected leader, a position he retained as long as the buffalo lasted.

 The presence of a large, semi-permanent Métis population on the south branch of the Saskatchewan River attracted the attention of the Oblates of Mary Immaculate, who in 1868 sent Father Alexis André* to minister to the growing community.
 News of the Red River resistance of 1869–70 undoubtedly reached Dumont and his followers quickly.
 In later years he claimed to have gone to Red River, met Riel, and offered his services.
-The origins of this story seem more likely to have been in French Canadian nationalist mythology about the Métis than in fact, although Dumont may have come to believe it.
+The origins of this story seem more likely to have been in French Canadian nationalist mythology about the Métis than in fact.
 There is no supporting evidence for it, and Riel’s failure to recognize Dumont in Montana in 1884 strongly suggests they had not met.

 Government policy was to depart from the regular square survey and carry out river-lot surveys wherever such settlements existed.
 In Prince Albert a river-lot survey was done in 1878 and the surveyors started on the South Branch as well, completing about one-fifth of the work before the season ended.
 For reasons that have defied the efforts of historians to determine, the job was not finished the following year.
 Instead, the remaining parts of the South Branch were surveyed under the square system.
 The Métis wanted a resurvey into river lots according to the original plan.
 After several years of delay in publishing the plans of the survey, the government offered a cumbersome and difficult-to-understand method of registering existing river lots by legal subdivision.

-Through the summer and fall of 1884 Dumont appears to have left matters entirely in Riel’s hands although he kept in touch with his activities.
+Through the summer and fall of 1884 Dumont appears to have left matters entirely in Riel’s hands, although he kept in touch with his activities.
 By February 1885 he and Riel had both concluded that negotiations with Ottawa had failed irrevocably.
 Dumont played a crucial role at this point.
 Without his strong and active support, Riel would not have persuaded the Métis to take up arms.
 At the beginning of March, when Riel proposed forming a provisional government, support from the English-speaking settlers and the church vanished.
-A secret meeting of eleven leading Métis on 5 March, however, took an oath that they would use armed force if necessary.
+During a secret meeting on 5 March, however, 11 leading Métis took an oath that they would use armed force if necessary.
 Gabriel Dumont was a signatory along with four other Dumont kin.
-Some important Métis like Charles Nolin were starting to back away but Gabriel Dumont controlled a nucleus sufficiently large to begin hostilities.
+Some important Métis like Charles Nolin were starting to back away, but Gabriel Dumont controlled a nucleus sufficiently large to begin hostilities.

 The events of the next few days are controversial.
 The obvious military move was to capture the town of Prince Albert, defended only by some mounted police under Commissioner Acheson Gosford Irvine and the demoralized survivors of the Duck Lake fight, who had retreated there after abandoning Fort Carlton.
 In his 1888 account of the rebellion, Dumont claimed that he had urged this course but it had been vetoed by Riel.
 The only independent evidence from the period, the minutes of the Métis council, shows exactly the opposite.
 It was Dumont who on 31 March put forward a motion to withdraw from Duck Lake and concentrate on defending Batoche.
 An analysis of the rebellion reveals that the Métis fought only when the enemy actually crossed the boundaries of their settlements.
 During the next month there was a leisurely debate between Riel and Dumont over whether to concentrate all resources at Batoche, as Riel wished, or to extend the perimeter to the southern limits of the settlement, which Dumont had come to think was necessary.
 It is instructive that when Dumont believed it to be essential, as in this case, he ignored Riel.

 In April 1888 Dumont went to Montreal at the behest of Laurent-Olivier David*, president of the Association Saint-Jean-Baptiste de Montréal, and a group of nationalists to begin a lecture tour, but the first speech went so badly that the tour was cancelled.
 The audience expected someone with Riel’s sophisticated grasp of the relationship between theology and politics in Quebec.
 Dumont was bluntly critical of the clergy’s failure to support the rebellion.
-After a trip west to Montana, Dakota, and Red River, he returned in December to Quebec City where he dictated his account of the rebellion.
+After a trip west to Montana, Dakota, and Red River, he returned in December to Quebec City, where he dictated his account of the rebellion.
 From the time he left the city in the spring of 1889 until his death 17 years later, the details of his life are sketchy.
-He later claimed to have gone to Paris in this period but it seems extremely unlikely.
+He later claimed to have visited Paris in this period, and there is some evidence that he may have done so.
 In 1893 he was in Winnipeg to apply for land-scrip and after that returned to his old homestead near Batoche; he subsequently acquired the adjoining quarter-section by pre-emption.